 First Northern continues to thrive as one of the oldest independent community banks in the greater Sacramento region.
 Our goals and objectives are not driven by Wall Street.
 We focus on the local economy rather than reaching into unfamiliar markets.
-Our First Northern offices consist of 10 full service branches throughout Solano, Yolo, Sacramento, and Placer counties, a Mortgage Loan office, two Investment & Brokerage Services offices, an Asset Management & Trust Department, and a Commercial Loan Office in Contra Costa County.
+Our First Northern offices consist of 10 full service branches throughout Solano, Yolo, Sacramento, and Placer counties, a Mortgage Loan office, two Investment & Brokerage Services offices, and a Commercial Loan Office in Contra Costa County.

 Our Bank's Core Values are paramount in every decision we make: